CharlesWiltgen/ck/docs-site/guide/choosing-interface.md

 - Need pagination for large results

 ❌ **Not ideal when you**:
-- Don't use AI assistants
+- Don’t use AI assistants
 - Prefer direct CLI interaction
 - Want simple grep replacement
 - Need human-facing output